 Thailand’s beaches are some of the cleanest in Asia.
 You can find litter, but it is not persistent and there are always volunteers cleaning up whenever possible.
-It’s also important to remember that these beautiful beaches provide a great place for locals and tourists alike to enjoy many activities such as surfing, snorkeling, or sailing.
+It’s also important to remember that these beautiful beaches provide a great place for locals and tourists alike to enjoy many activities such as surfing, snorkelling, or sailing.

-Are there sharks in Thailand beaches?
+Are there sharks on Thailand beaches?

 What is the food like in Thailand?

 There are so many different types of food available when eating out and cooking at home that you will never get bored!
-Food can range from sweet to spicy, or a mix of both such as tom yam kung (hot & sour soup) and pad thai noodles.
+Food can range from sweet to spicy, or a mix of both such as tom yam Kung (hot & sour soup) and pad thai noodles.

 Thai food: what you need to know before eating it